Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 Finally the customs officer said “Follow me!
 I don’t think we’re gonna let you get in the country!”
 Fuck… It already happened in Singapore, but I didn’t think it would happen again in Southeast Asia.
 The customs officer brought me to a room, made a hand gesture to his colleagues “Take care of him“, and he left after giving them my passport.
 There were ten guys, and they barely looked at me, since they were too busy eating their sandwiches.

 I waited for like 20 minutes, when finally a tall Filipina stormed in the room.
 She was even more aggressive than her colleague!
 She took my passport and bombarded me with questions!
 She asked 15 times “What’s your name?“, she also asked “Where are you from?”
-“I’m from France“, and then said she didn’t believe me and “You’re definitely not French!“.
+“I’m from France“, and then said she didn’t believe me and said “You’re definitely not French!
+Where are you really from!?“.
 This dumb bitch thought I was lying and wanted to test me out in French!
 What a fucking joke!
 I told her to fuck off in French, that’s when she realized I could master the language of Moliere!
 Then she asked me what I was doing here, what I’m doing for a living, blablabla… She asked to see another ID “to make sure you’re really a French citizen“.
 The chick started to exasperate me with her insolent tone and her shitty questions, so I told her I just had my passport with me “Anyway, if I have a fake passport, your device will see it right?
 If it doesn’t beep, that means I’m definitely French.
 Otherwise your device is messing up!“

 “You’re not gonna stay here, we’re gonna send you back to France!”
 I stared at her and said “No you’re not going to send me back to France!”
 “You think so?”
 “You can’t do it!”
 I was standing up to her, and I was responding to her supposedly intimidating questions, and I could tell she didn’t appreciate it.
 Her face was like two inches away from my passport and I was watching her with a certain arrogance, sank into my chair.
 She left the room with my passport and a colleague.
 I never saw her again, her colleague came back alone and told me I couldn’t stay.